vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-06-multi-threading.md

 "a", another thread that needs the same lock will have to wait its turn.

-In Vala it is only possible to lock members of the object that is executing the code.
+In Vala, it is only possible to lock members of the object that is executing the code.
 This might appear to be a major restriction, but in fact the standard use for this technique should involve classes that are individually responsible for controlling a resource, and so all locking